WordPress/openverse/documentation/meta/contribution/index.md

 # Contributing to Openverse

 We have the basic outlines of contributing to the project defined in our [welcome page](/general/contributing.md).
-The blow documents provide more exhaustive information about contributing beyond the basics.
+The documents below provide more exhaustive information about contributing beyond the basics.

 ```{toctree}